PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data

-Here we propose a fully automated method to detect outliers in fMRI data, which is based on dimension reduction through principal components analysis (PCA) and established measures of outlyingness, namely leverage and robust distances.
-While leverage has not typically been employed for outlier identification outside of the regression framework, here we argue for leverage as a meaningful measure when the principal components are themselves of interest, which is the case when PCA is used for dimension reduction prior to independent component analysis (ICA).
-We note that leverage has been previously combined with PCA in the context of principal components regression \citep{naes1989leverage}.
+In recent years, the availability of fMRI data has increased rapidly.
+The emergence of a number of publicly available fMRI databases, often focusing on a specific disease or disorder, presents a great opportunity to study brain function and organization.
+However, these datasets are usually collected from multiple sites with varying methods for acquisition, processing and quality control, resulting in widely varying levels of quality and high rates of artifacts.
+In the absence of automated outlier detection methods appropriate for fMRI data, quality inspection often takes place in a manual or semi-automated manner by individual research groups.
+This presents a timely opportunity for statisticians to develop more automated methods.

-A number of outlier detection methods for standard and high-dimensional data employ PCA.
-For example, PCA influence functions and other measures of the sensitivity of principal components to each observation \citep{brooks1994diagnostics, gao2005new} have been proposed as a way to identify outliers.
-However, such methods often rely on re-estimating the principal components with each observation left out, and can therefore be computationally demanding.
-Other outlier detection methods depend on robust covariance estimation (see \cite{hadi2009detection} for a review), but these methods are usually not well-suited for high-dimensional settings.
-One such method that has received significant attention is minimum covariance determinant (MCD) estimators, which identify a subset of observations that result in an estimated covariance matrix with the minimum determinant \citep{rousseeuw1985multivariate}.
+Here we propose an HD outlier detection method based on dimension reduction through principal components analysis (PCA) and established measures of outlyingness, namely leverage and robust distances.
+While leverage has not typically been employed for outlier identification outside of a regression framework, we argue for leverage as a meaningful measure when the principal components (PCs) are themselves of interest, which is often true for fMRI data.